credit card advice

 It is important to understand that there is no such thing as a tri-bureau credit freeze.
 You will need to reach out to each credit reporting agency individually — Equifax, TransUnion, and Experian — in order to freeze all three of your credit reports.

 Freezing just one or even two of your credit reports may not effectively prevent fraudulent accounts from being opened in your name in the event your personal information becomes compromised.
-Think of it like locking some of the doors to your house, but leaving some of them unlocked.
+Think of it as locking some of the doors to your house, but leaving some of them unlocked.

 You can place a credit freeze with each credit bureau online using the following links: